Run Training: Heart Rate, RPE, MAF, Power and Pace

 Get some FREE resources including training plans here.

-Spotting improvements in your performance
+Spotting improvements in your Performance

 Used in conjunction with heart rate, power is a great tool for identifying improvements in performance.
 For example, if you repeat the same session two weeks apart and you find you’re running at same power but with a lower heart rate, that’s a sure sign of better efficiency, aka an improvement in your running form.
 The same goes for producing equivalent pace to power.

-Managing your training load
+Managing your Training Load

 When you run you are placing stress on two systems, the cardiovascular system and the muscular system.
 While heart rate can track cardio load, before power metres we didn’t really have a way to measure the strain on the muscles.